 Bridging the culture between law enforcement and social workers is the ultimate goal.
 If the police and the social workers can work together, there will be far fewer repeat offenders.
 People struggling with mental health issues and addiction generally end up in the criminal justice system due to their illness.
 When that illness is treated correctly, and they get the help they need and deserve, they are hopefully removed from the criminal justice system.
 They can become productive members of their community.

-With empathetic and understanding police officers, in conjunction with social workers and case managers, making sure patients are getting everything they need, it will make life easier for everyone involved.
+With empathetic and understanding police officers, in conjunction with social workers and case managers, making sure patients are getting everything they need, will make life easier for everyone involved.

 Maybe they can get them into a treatment facility or help them find a methadone clinic.
 Social workers and case managers can do things as simple as assisting people in receiving meals from a food bank, obtaining a driver’s license or social security card, or whatever else they need help with.